 api.error() scripting methods.
 (This feature requires Dynatrace version 1.255+ on public locations and ActiveGate version 1.255+ on private locations.)

 The On-demand execution tab is overwritten with each on-demand execution.
 Use the dropdown list to select any on-demand execution for the monitor from the preceding six hours.
 If the on-demand executions are in Standard or Disable problem detection modes, details are also written to the last failed/successful execution tabs.
 Note that in these modes, if you fail a monitor for violating a performance threshold, the execution appears in the tabs for successful and on-demand executions.

 Use the filter bar at the top and left of each tab to narrow down execution details—you can have different filters for each tab.
 You can select from provided options to filter by Locations, Requests, and JSON Attributes (either individually or in groups—see below).

 In the top filter bar, you can also search for specific content—simply enter the string (not case sensitive) to look for.
 In the left bar, you can search for specific filter criteria.

-The Executions difference tab enables you to view a color-coded, object-by-object comparison of the last failed and successful executions for each assigned location.
+The Executions difference tab enables you to view a color-coded, object-by-object comparison of two executions—the last failed and successful executions for each assigned location or any on-demand execution within the last six hours.
 Any filters apply to both compared executions—this is especially useful to compare executions by an entire attribute group like Execution (see below).